NBA : Kobe Bryant's widow expands her lawsuit in court

 The widow is now requesting compensation for damages in her wrongful death lawsuit against that helicopter company, to which she would claim hundreds of millions of dollars, according to the portal E!
 News.

-The initial lawsuit against Island Express Helicopters and Ara George Zobayan, the person who piloted the Sikorsky S-76 helicopter and who also died, was 72 pages long and appeared in February.
-The lawsuit argues that the accident was “a direct result of Zobayan’s negligent conduct for which the defendant Island Express Helicopters is indirectly responsible in all respects.”
-He argues that Zobayan decided not to postpone the flight despite weather conditions that limited visibility.
+The initial lawsuit against Island Express Helicopters and Ara George Zobayan, the person who was piloting the Sikorsky S-76 helicopter and who also died, was 72 pages long and appeared in February.
+The lawsuit argues that the accident was « a direct result of Zobayan’s negligent conduct for which the defendant Island Express Helicopters is indirectly responsible in all respects. » He argues that Zobayan decided not to postpone the flight despite weather conditions that limited visibility.